mehedihasanhasib/virtual-walltre-project/README.md

 #### Pre-requisite

-XAMPP or any webserver and MySQL server installed is the primary requisition.
+XAMPP installed is the primary requisition.

 #### Next-Steps